HubSpot/hubspot-api-python/README.md

 api_client.access_token = 'your_access_token'
 ```

-You'll need to create a [private app](https://developers.hubspot.com/docs/api/private-apps) to get your access token or you can obtain OAuth2 access token.
+You'll need to create a [private app](https://developers.hubspot.com/docs/apps/legacy-apps/private-apps) to get your access token or you can obtain OAuth2 access token.

-#### Hapikey support:
+#### Hapikey support

 Please, note that hapikey is no longer supported after v5.1.0.
 You can get more info about hapikey sunset [here](https://developers.hubspot.com/changelog/upcoming-api-key-sunset).
 Also, plese, visit a [migration guide](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app) if you need help with a migration process.

 ### OAuth API

-#### Obtain OAuth2 access token:
+#### Obtain OAuth2 access token

 ```python
 from hubspot.oauth import ApiException